Obapythonaire/portfoliov2/README.md

 # portfoliov2
-This is Abdulahi Ogundare new Portfolio website version 2 This is just the HTML template
+<p>This is Abdulahi Ogundare new Portfolio website version 2.</p>
+This is just the HTML template.